ebenezerkojofrimpong/RSVP-Movie-Data-Analysis/README.md

 6. How do the directors impact the success of RSVP Movies' films?
     - What are the details of the top performing directors?
-    - How do different directors contribute to the overall success of RSVP Movies' films?
+    - Are there any directors who consistently appear in top-rated movies?